percy/snapshot-action/README.md

 # Percy for Static Sites

+⚠️ This action is only required if you're using an older SDK not using Percy CLI.
+In Percy CLI, GitHub actions will work out of the box.

 A GitHub action to visuall test static sites with Percy.
 [Full API docs for this action can be found here](https://docs.percy.io/docs/github-actions#section-snapshot-action)